afialapis/formiga/README.md

 · `setValidationMessage`: a function to set the validation message of the element · `dispatchEvent`: a function to dispatch an event on the element · `originalValue`: the original value of the element
+· `hasChanged`: a boolean indicating if the element's value has changed

 ## properties